inspire-group/adv-patch-paper-list/README.md

 There are two categories of defenses that have different robustness guarantees.

-The former (<u>empirical defense</u> for short) are based on heuristics and does not have any formal security guarantee against an *adaptive* attacker who has full knowledge of the defense setup.

-On the other hand, the latter (<u>certified defense</u> for short) have provable (or certifiable) robustness guarantee for certain *certified* images, against *any* adaptive white-box attacker within the threat model.
-The reported certified robustness is a *provable lower bound* of model performance against any adaptive attack within the threat model.
+To evaluate the robustness of an <u>empirical defense</u>, we use <u>concrete attack algorithms</u> to attack the defense.
+The evaluated robustness does not have formal security guarantee:  it might be compromised by smarter attackers in the future.

+To evaluate a <u>certified defense</u>, we need to develop a <u>robustness certification procedure</u> to determine whether the defense has certifiable/provable robustness for a given input against a given threat model.
+We need to formally prove that the certification results will hold for any attack within the threat model, including ones that have full knowledge of the defense algorithm, setup, etc.

 **Notes:**

-1. The robustness guarantee of certified defense is agnostic to attack algorithms (recall the "lower-bound" property discussed above); this property lifts the burden of designing sophisticated adaptive attack algorithms.
-This is also why certified defenses do not provide "attack code" or "adversarial images" in their source code.
+1. We use certification procedure to evaluate the robustness of certified defenses; the certification procedure is agnostic to attack algorithms (i.e., it holds for any attack algorithm).
+As a bonus, this agnostic property lifts the burden of designing sophisticated adaptive attack algorithms for robustness evaluation.
+This is also why certified defenses usually do not provide "attack code" or "adversarial images" in their source code.

 2. Strictly speaking, it is unfair to directly compare the performance of empirical defenses and certified defenses due to their different robustness notions.

-Some empirical defenses might have (seemingly) high *empirical robustness*.
-However, those empirical defenses have <u>zero</u> *certified robust accuracy*, and their empirical robust accuracy might drop greatly given a stronger attacker.
+   1. Some empirical defenses might have (seemingly) high *empirical robustness*.
+However, those empirical defenses have <u>zero</u> *certified robust accuracy*, and their empirical robust accuracy might drop greatly given a smarter attacker.

+   2. On the other hand, the evaluated certified robustness is a *provable lower bound* on model performance against any empirical adaptive attack within the threat model.

 ### Robust Prediction vs Attack Detection